Choe Inhun

 Choi In-hoon (Korean: 최인훈; Hanja: 崔仁勳; 13 April 1936 – 23 July 2018) was a South Korean novelist and professor of creative writing at Seoul Institute of the Arts from 1977 to 2001.
 He is well-known for his 1960 novel The Square, which depicts "the troubled life of a Korean prisoner of war (POW) who ends up taking his own life amid an intensified ideological rift in the post-Korean War era."
 He won the 2011 Park Kyong-ni Prize.

-Life
+Biography

 Choi In-hoon was born on 13 April 1936 in Hoeryong, North Hamgyong Province, which is now in North Korea.
 When the Korean War broke out in 1950, he took refuge with his family to South Korea aboard a U.S. Navy landing ship.
 He was admitted to the college of Law at Seoul National University in 1952.
 He did not finish his academic work; instead, he joined the army without completing the final semester of his college studies.
 He served as an English interpreter and TI&E (troop information & education) officer for seven years until he was discharged in 1963.
-From 1977-2001 he served as a Professor of creative writing at Seoul Institute of the Arts.
+From 1977 to 2001 he served as a Professor of creative writing at Seoul Institute of the Arts.

 Choi died from colorectal cancer in Goyang on 23 July 2018.